-This method is an adoption of the time warp algorithm used for optimistic parallel discrete event simulation [2] [4].
-In time warp the state of each object does not need to be transmitted, even when a short term inexistence occurs.
+This method is an adoption of the time warp algorithm used for optimistic parallel discrete event simulation [4,6].
+In time warp the state of each object does not need to be transmitted, even when a short-term inconsistency occurs.
 Instead local information is used to repair the state.
 Additionally time warp allows an arbitrary number of users to interact with the same object at the same time.

 The fundamental idea of time warp is that each participant saves the state of the interactive medium at certain times.
 All operations up to a certain point in time in the past are kept in a log.
-When a short term inconsistency occurs, then the interactive medium is rolled back to the last saved state of the interactive medium before the operation should have taken place.
-Then the operation which caused the short term inconsistency is inserted into the log.
-After that the medium is played in fast forward mode, executing the operations from the log at appropriate times until the current time for the medium is reached and operation is resumed at normal pace.
+When a short-term inconsistency occurs, the interactive medium is rolled back to the last saved state of the interactive medium before the operation should have taken place.
+Then the operation that caused the short-term inconsistency is inserted into the log.
+After that the medium is played in fast forward ("time-warped") mode, executing the operations from the log at appropriate times until the current time for the medium is reached, and operation is resumed at the normal pace.
 Only the end result of this operation should be visible to the user.

-Choosing the points when to save the state is dependent of the application and the medium.
-If the state is saved to frequently, it might effect the visual quality of the presentation and use a large amount of memory.
-If the state is saved not frequently enough, a lot of operations have to be performed when a short term inconsistency occurs, extending the time the inconsistency is visible to the user.

-The main drawback for this approach is that it requires a sophisticated application which is able to handle the process of time warping the state of a medium.
-In addition, if the state is complex, then the time warp approach might consume a large amount of memory for saving the states as well as placing a heavy load on the computer at the time a time warp has to be executed.
+Choosing the points at which to save the state depends on the application and the medium.
+If the state is saved too frequently, it might effect the visual quality of the presentation and use a large amount of memory.
+If the state is not saved frequently enough, many operations will have to be performed when a short-term inconsistency occurs, extending the time during which the inconsistency is visible to the user.
+The main drawback to this approach is that it requires a sophisticated application that is able to handle the process of time-warping.
+In addition, if the state is complex, then the time warp approach might consume a large amount of memory to save the states, as well as place a heavy load on the computer when a time warp has to be executed.

-As a summary it can be said that choosing the amount of local lag as well as choosing a repair mechanism for short term inconsistency is heavily dependent on the application and the medium itself.
+In summary it can be said that the choice of the amount of local lag as well as choosing a repair mechanism for shortterm inconsistency depend heavily on the application and the medium itself.
 In the following section we will show how these decisions have been made for a 3D telecooperation application.

-6. USING LOCAL LAG IN A 3D TELECOOPERATION APPLICATION
+USING LOCAL LAG IN A 3D TELECOOPERATION APPLICATION

-We have tested the concept of local lag in the context of the 3D telecooperation application TeCo3D - a shared workspace for dynamic and interactive 3D models [6].
-TeCo3D was developed to allow users to share collaboration-unaware VRML (Virtual Reality Modeling Language) models, i.e. models which have not been specifically developed to be used by more than one user at a time.
+We have tested the concept of local lag in the context of the 3D telecooperation application TeCo3D - a shared work-space for dynamic and interactive 3D models [8].
+TeCo3D was developed to allow users to share collaboration-unaware VRML (Virtual Reality Modeling Language) models, i.e., models which have not been specifically developed to be used by more than one user at a time.
 With this functionality it is possible to include arbitrary VRML content, as generated by standard CAD or animation software, into teleconferencing sessions.